What is Colonoscopy?

 Post - Colonoscopy

-After the colonoscopy, you will be asked to rest for a while until the sedative wears off, and then you may leave.
-It is advisable to have someone accompany you home, and you should not drive when drowsy.
+After the colonoscopy, you will be asked to rest for a while until the sedative wears off, and then you are free to leave.
+As mentioned earlier, we recommend you have someone accompany you home as you should not drive when drowsy.

-Bloating and passing gas more frequently than normal are common after a colonoscopy, as air is pumped into your intestines during the procedure.
-It generally subsides within the day, and you can relieve the discomfort by walking/moving around.
+Bloating and passing gas more frequently than normal is common after a colonoscopy, as air is pumped into your intestines during the procedure.
+It generally subsides within the day, and you can relieve the discomfort by walking or moving around.

-In the few days after a colonoscopy, you may pass a small amount of blood in your stools, especially if polyps were removed.
-It should go away within a few days and is not a cause for concern unless it is accompanied by a fever, abdominal pain or a large amount of bleeding.
+A few days following your colonoscopy in Singapore, you may pass a small amount of blood in your stools, especially if polyps were removed.
+This typically resolves within a few days and is not a cause for concern unless it is accompanied by a fever, abdominal pain or a large amount of bleeding.

 Are there any side effects and complications to a Colonoscopy procedure in Singapore?